pelkmanslab/CellProfilerPelkmans/README.md

 #### LoadSpotCorrection

-Authors: Loads a MATLAB matrix into CellProfiler.
+Loads a MATLAB matrix into CellProfiler.
 E.g.: This matrix can be used by the IdentifySpots2D module to change the threshold at given positions so that optical aberrations of the lens do not affect the counting of spots.
-[Thomas](https://www.pelkmanslab.org/?page_id=376)
+Authors: [Thomas](https://www.pelkmanslab.org/?page_id=376)

 #### IdentifySpots2D
+Identifies individual spots in an image.
+E.g.: usable to identify single transcript molecules or to identify nuclei in a low-resolution image.

 Authors: [Nico](https://www.pelkmanslab.org/?page_id=360) & [Thomas](https://www.pelkmanslab.org/?page_id=376)